lr91-089/DisasterReponseUdacity/README.md

 ### Project File Structure

 1. app
- 	#templates
+	* templates
- 		#go.html
+    	* go.html
-    	#master.html
+    	* master.html
- 	#run.py
+    * run.py
 2. data
-	#DisasterResponse.db
+	* DisasterResponse.db
-    #ETL Pipeline Preparation.ipynb
+    * ETL Pipeline Preparation.ipynb
-    #disaster_categories.csv
+    * disaster_categories.csv
-    #disaster_messages.csv
+    * disaster_messages.csv
-    #process_data.py
+    * process_data.py
 3. models
-	#DRAdaBoostclassifier.pkl
+	* DRAdaBoostclassifier.pkl
-    #ML Pipeline Preparation.ipynb
+    * ML Pipeline Preparation.ipynb
-    #text_utils.py
+    * text_utils.py
-    #train_classifier.py
+    * train_classifier.py

 The first folder containts the python code for the flask web app and the html templates.

-The second folder 'data' contains the data processing stuff.
-It contains the database, the python notebook for the data exploration and processing part, the two data sets used in this project and the process-data.py script, which runs all steps done in the notebook to load and store the datasets into one sql alchemy database.
+The second folder ```data``` contains the data processing stuff.
+It contains the database, the python notebook for the data exploration and processing part, the two data sets used in this project and the ```process-data.py``` script, which runs all steps done in the notebook to load and store the datasets into one sql alchemy database.

-The third folder 'models' contains the pickled model, the notebook to create and test the model, an util python file for the nlp text transformation and the train_classifier.py which executes all steps into one file to create and train an AdaBoost classifier on the data set of this project.
+The third folder ```models``` contains the pickled model, the notebook to create and test the model, an util python file for the nlp text transformation and the ```train_classifier.py``` which executes all steps into one file to create and train an AdaBoost classifier on the data set of this project.